solmazmgh/data-analytics-portfolio/01-ecommerce-sales-analysis/README.md

 7. Recommendations
 ## Project Status
 🚧 In progress
-More analysis and visualizations will be added as the project develops.
+More analysis and visualisations will be added as the project develops.

 ## SQL Analysis
 ### 1. Sales by product Category